 This recipe is Kaitlin’s invention, whipped up on a rainy afternoon in Beijing from a few ingredients that we had on hand.
-These noodles are spicy and incredibly flavorful, and we all bowed down to her greatness after we finished every bit of what was on the plate.
+Made with lo mein noodles, these special noodles are spicy and incredibly flavorful, and we all bowed down to her greatness after we finished every bit of what was on the plate.

 We were pretty detailed with the photos for this one, so here’s the step-by-step.
-You can also scroll down for the recipe in full.
+You can also scroll down for this unique lo mein recipe in full.

 First, you’re going to want to slice, chop, and mince up all your ingredients, because the dish moves really quickly once you’ve started.
 With any Chinese dish, it’s good to be prepared before you start!